 July 26, 2020 marks the 30th Anniversary of the enactment of the Americans with Disabilities Act (ADA).
-This historic milestone is taking place during a global COVID-19 pandemic and the Black Lives Matter movement which have both exposed inequality in our society.
+This historic milestone is taking place during a global COVID-19 pandemic which has further exposed inequality in our society.

 The promise of the ADA and fight to end racial inequality and injustice in America creates a pivotal moment to ask, “How can the DEI help the Fortune 1000 and AM Law 200 achieve disability inclusion and equality for all?”